flavioalberti/flaski1.github.io/_posts/2019-03-20-a-serverless-blog.md

  - jekyll
 ---

-The goal is to create a simple blog, a place where I can share the FisherTransalp experience with my friends in a easy way, without duplicate contents between platform and channels.
+My goal is to create a simple blog, a place where I can share the FisherTransalp experience with my friends in a easy way, without duplicate contents between platform and channels.
-A place where I can publish the photos and videos that I will carry out every day during the days where we are crossing the Alps from Livigno (IT) to Innsbruck (AT).
+A place where I can publish photos and videos that I will carry out every day during the FischerTransalp from Livigno (IT) to Innsbruck (AT).

 # My goal

-* *easy*: a Blog platform ease of use in writing and publishing content
+* *easy*: setup a Blog platform easy of use in writing and publishing content
-* *serverless*: I have no desire or resources to configure hosting plans and domains
+* *serverless*: No pain with servers, hosting plans and other stuff
-* *use THRON*: since I work there and is designed to manage content, and has an integrated delivery.
-Test a different way to integration with blogging platform
+* *use THRON*: try to use the THRON platform, because I can easily publish all kind of contents, without pains about delivery and storage.

 # What I chose
 - [Github pages](https://pages.github.com/) It allows to host static and serverless pages (without the need for a hosting plan, and database)